Translation: "We've got everything to be happy." - "On video!"

 Compilation books by Zak, 'Hoe Kwamen Onze Jongens Ertoe Om Met De Romeinen Te Collaboreren' and 'De Vliegende Paap', mocking Pope John Paul II.

-When De Zwijger was disestablished in 1984, Johan Anthierens' brother Karel guided Zak to the left-wing newspaper De Morgen.
+When magazine De Zwijger was cancelled in 1984, Johan Anthierens' brother Karel guided Zak to the left-wing newspaper De Morgen.
 In those early days, De Morgen was often understaffed.
-In case an issue lacked enough photographs, Zak was called in to make some extra cartoons.
-Some editions had up to five or more drawings by Zak instead of the usual one or two.
-When the newspaper was on the brink of bankruptcy, he designed posters for benefit performances to help it out its financial troubles.
-Eventually it did establish itself on the Belgian newspaper market, with Zak as its house cartoonist.
+In case an issue lacked enough photographs, Zak was called in to make some additional cartoons.
+Some editions had five or more drawings by Zak instead of the usual one or two.
+When the newspaper was on the brink of bankruptcy, Zak designed posters for benefit performances to help it out of its financial troubles.
+Eventually, De Morgen managed to establish itself on the Belgian newspaper market, with Zak as its house cartoonist.

 Style

 Zak is best known for his ironic, tongue-in-cheek style.
-He always finds a way to joke about current topics, no matter how depressing they may be, and thereby reduces them to their right perspective.
-Earlier in his career, Zak often made jokes about specific politicians, like Prime Minister Wilfried Martens, politician Paul Vanden Boeynants, Pope John Paul II, Belgian king Baudouin/Boudewijn and Zaïrese dictator Seko Seko Mobutu.
-Gradually, the cartoonist dropped references to specific daily events and celebrity politicians in favour of more timeless and general jokes about regular people.
-He abandoned the comic strip format too in 1993, preferring one-panel cartoons instead.
-Zak explained in a 7 February 1996 interview with De Groene Amsterdammer (conducted by Carlos Alleene) that, as he grew older, he just got over his idealism.
+He always finds a way to joke about current topics, no matter how depressing they may be, and thereby putting them into perspective.
+Earlier in his career, Zak often made jokes about specific politicians, like Prime Minister Wilfried Martens, politician Paul Vanden Boeynants, Pope John Paul II, Belgian King Baudouin/Boudewijn and the Zaïrese dictator Seko Seko Mobutu.
+Gradually, the cartoonist dropped his references to specific daily events and celebrity politicians in favor of more timeless jokes about regular people.
+In 1993, he abandoned the comic strip format too, preferring one-panel cartoons instead.
+In a 7 February 1996 interview with Carlos Alleene for De Groene Amsterdammer, Zak explained that, as he grew older, he just got over his idealism.
 He felt he was arrogant to think he had "anything interesting to say" and therefore refused to caricature specific politicians anymore.
-Rather than spend attention to hypocrites who just want to get votes, he focuses on average people, whom he deems far more interesting.
+Rather than pay attention to hypocrites who just want to get votes, he has been focusing on average people, whom he deems far more interesting.

 In the same way, Zak quit drawing comics, because he didn't fancy himself a great narrator.
-However: he still gets his inspiration from daily events.
-He just sits back and witnesses every media story with a certain distance, necessary to remind people to not take everything so seriously.
-And if he has to reference a certain celebrity or event in function of a joke he tries to do so by having regular people discuss the matter.
-Another political cartoonist who addressed current events through the use of regular people, rather than celebrities, was the Fin Jouko Innanen
+However, he still gets his inspiration from daily events.
+He just sits back and witnesses every media story with a certain distance, necessary to remind people to not take everything too seriously.
+And if he has to reference a certain celebrity or event in function of a joke, he tries to do so by having regular people discuss the matter.

 Animated cartoons